Erskine, Renfrewshire: Economy

+Overall, Erskine is a deprived manky shithole teeming with neds and wasters.
+Bargarran, one of the main areas of Erskine is referred to as "Garn" by the locals.
+If you are not from there and decide to venture there, you will be given cigarette burns and dismembered at the local Spar.

 The town's Bridgewater complex provides a range of tertiary sector businesses, chiefly retail and leisure facilities.
 These include supermarkets, a tanning salon, a dental surgery, a bakery, a butcher, a fish & chip shop, takeouts, a pub with dining area, a Chinese restaurant, an optician, a chemist, a doctors surgery, hardware store, a hair salon, an estate agency, a dry-cleaners and key cutting service, a swimming pool, a funeral directors, a bank and a public library.There are also smaller retail areas in the Bargarran, Mains Drive and Park Glade areas, where there are a few shops and restaurants as well as a community centre.

 On the riverside, there is an office block which is home to a logistic company.
 The Erskine Bridge Hotel is also situated on the banks of the Clyde.
 A few hundred yards up river is the Pandamonium Play Centre.
 There are 2 private golf clubs in Erskine.
 The Erskine Golf Club, which is located on the border between Erskine and Bishopton.
 And also the Mar Hall Hotel and Golf Course which is less than 1 mi away.

 In addition to a number of local playing fields, the area has two other relatively new sporting facilities: the Erskine Community Sports Centre and the Astroturf at Park Mains High School.